EdgeGallery/docs/Projects/MECM/MECM_Inventory_Contribution.md

 ```
 - DataBase
 ```
-In order to build a local environment, the final startup sequence is UserManagement - > DataBase -> Inventory
+In order to build a local environment, the final startup sequence is [Mecm-Prerequisite](MECM_Prerequisite.md) -> DataBase -> Inventory

 ### DataBase